soodoku/mixed_signals/ReadMe.md

 ## Data from 1950--2020

-We iterated over a list of all movies between 1950--2020 from Wikipedia and then scraped the Google Knowledge Panel using APIfy.
+We scraped the list of American films on Wikipedia produced between 1950 and 2020.
+We then scraped the Google Knowledge Panel using APIfy for each of the movies.
 The scripts and data are posted [here](https://github.com/NoahFinberg/google_kg_movie_scraper).

 ## Analyses

-Using 48,613 average movie ratings from the 12 platforms for which we had ratings for 100 or more movies, we estimated a correlation matrix (Pearson's), which is plotted below.
+In all, we have 16,319 movies and movie ratings from 19 platforms.
+For 7 platforms, however, we have less than 100 movie reviews.
+We subset our initial analysis on 48,613 (average) ratings from the 12 platforms for which we have ratings for 100 or more movies.
+We estimate the correlation between the average platform ratings.
+(See below for the (Pearson's) correlation matrix.)
 The median correlation between average ratings of two platforms was .37.
 (The median Spearman's correlation was .35.)

 ![Correlation Plot](figs/pearson-corplot.png)